Billmate/QvicklyDocumentation/Writerside/topics/Data-types.md

 }
 </code-block>

-## int
+## int and cent
-Int´s are numeric based values but acts as strings.
+Int´s and cent´s are numeric based values but acts as strings.

+int is a whole number, while cent is a whole number representing a currency value in cents (Öre for SEK/DKR/NOK and cent for USD).

 <code-block lang="json">
 {
     "topay": "200"